7RU7H/CTFs/HackTheBox/Retired-Machines/Attended/Attended-Helped-Through.md

 - When I put capability pieces together I can actually achieve stuff!
 Beyond Root:
 - Patch the machine to prevent a buffer overflow
-- Test all my Linux BaTTLeground counter measures as VulnNet node shells would just take more time to configure
+- Test all my Linux BattLeground counter measures as VulnNet node shells would just take more time to configure